Coedpoeth United F.C.: Inter-war period

 Following the end of hostilities Adwy White Stars competed for one season in the 1919-20 Ffrith & District League, a league in which Coedpoeth Athletic competed in the following season.
 Coedpoeth United re-emerged in 1920 in the North Wales Alliance League Division 2, a competition in which they finished as runners up, only missing out on being champions on goals scored.
-From 1921–1924 Coedpoeth entered the newly formed Welsh National League (North).
-Between 1935–1938 the club competed in the Wrexham & District League.
+From 1921 to 1924 Coedpoeth entered the newly formed Welsh National League (North).
+Between 1935 and 1938 the club competed in the Wrexham & District League.

 Seasons

 Post War Period

 Following the end of World War II, Coedpoeth re-emerged in the newly formed Welsh National League Wrexham Area East.
 They were Champions of the East Division in 1948 and 1949.
 The 1949 League winning team had a 100% record, and was promoted to Welsh National League Wrexham Area Division 1.
 The club stayed in Division 1 for two seasons, before being relegated in 1951.
 The club finished as Runners Up in Division 2 in 1953 achieving Promotion back to Division 1.
 The team was immediately relegated again, and played a final season in Division 2 before folding at the end of the 1955 season.